linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 In this article I'm going to describe why Linkerd isn't built on [Envoy](https://envoyproxy.io).

+Honestly, I'm annoyed that I have to write this.
+It doesn't deserve a blog post.
+The Linkerd project has made a million technical decisions like this one and none of them really deserve blog posts.
+But sadly, here we are.

-Let me state upfront that this is not an "Envoy sucks" blog post.
+Let me also state upfront that this is not an "Envoy sucks" blog post.
 Envoy is a great project, is clearly a popular choice for many, and we have nothing but respect for the fine folks who work on it.
 We recommend Envoy to Linkerd users every day in the form of ingress controllers like [Ambassador](https://github.com/datawire/ambassador), and there are production